-A clean tasting evoo that is lower in complexity and tasting intensity.
-It’s on the vegetal side and very spicy.
+A clean tasting, vegetal-oriented evoo that is lower in complexity and tasting intensity.
+It’s very spicy.
 Its bottling is superb.
-Would be a fine evoo to cook with.
+Pairs well on vegetables and would be fine to cook with.
 (An update on this rating: Its cork, which I originally liked the idea of, began falling apart the second time I tried to open it.
 I like the cork idea but a thing to consider with olive oil versus wine is that with wine someone usually only uncorks a bottle once.
 With olive oil it may need uncorked every day for some time.
 So the deterioration of a cork with use is a consideration in this setting)

 A light in composition evoo with notes reminiscent of tomato, unripe banana and a hint of orange.
 The taste is a bit on the crisp side (not creamy or buttery), it’s light bodied and its tasting intensity is slightly below moderate.
 A premium Spanish evoo that is on the light side.